yikhengyong/Epoch_And_Readable_Timestamp_Converter/README.md

 	- Assumes the passed GMT offset falls within real-world ranges (approximately -12 to +14 hours).
 	- Extreme inputs outside this range have not been stress-tested.

+5. Ignore warnings related to `convert_epoch_to_readable`
+	- Found that the result is not accurate after solving data conversion warning.

 <br>

 ## Why No <time.h>?